agh-glk/fcs/docs/source/crawler/web_interface.rst

    :return: Confirmation of sending links to Crawling Unit.
    :rtype: string
-   :raises KeyError: If request body is incorrect.
+   :raises KeyError: if request body is incorrect

 .. py:class:: stop